sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 | SAI_SWITCH_ATTR_QUEUE_PFC_DEADLOCK_NOTIFY | PFC watchdog |
 | SAI_SWITCH_ATTR_BFD_SESSION_STATE_CHANGE_NOTIFY | BFD session state change |

+These events can be handled in different ways.
+Eg. `Shutdown a switch` event is handled directly in the event handler.
+For other events, the event handler is empty and the real logic is handled in orchagent main thread using `NotificationConsumer`.

 To handle ASIC/SDK health event, a new event handler should be implemented and registered as below.
+The ASIC/SDK health event will be handled in the event handler, which is the same way as `Shutdown a switch`.
+This is because we need to guarantee that `ASIC/SDK health` will always be handled before `shutdown a switch`, otherwise the information can be lost.

 | Attribute name | Event | Callback prototype |
 |:---:|:---:|:---:|